 PARIS — Space Exploration Technologies (SpaceX) says a new version of its Falcon 9 launch vehicle aborted a planned restart of its upper stage engine during an otherwise successful Sept.
 29 debut of the upgraded rocket.
 With more than $1 billion in commercial-launch backlog, restarting the Merlin 1D vacuum engine that powers the Falcon 9’s upper stage is critical to delivering government and commercial satellite payloads to geostationary transfer orbit (GTO), the destination of most ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SpaceX Reviews Falcon 9 Upper Stage Restart Abort".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SpaceX Reviews Falcon 9 Upper Stage Restart Abort".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.